It is a common belief that slim people have a higher metabolism and overweight people have a slower metabolism. In fact, this is very rarely the case.

 Getting enough exercise

-The trial measured four levels of physical activity: the equivalents of 12 miles of walking per week, 12 miles of jogging per week, 20 miles of jogging per week, and inactivity.
-Participants worked out on treadmills, elliptical trainers, or cycle ergometers in a supervised setting.
+The trial measured the impact of four levels of physical activity: the equivalents of 12 miles of walking per week, 12 miles of jogging per week, 20 miles of jogging per week, and inactivity.

 Significant benefits were noted in the exercise groups.
-Only a moderate amount of exercise was needed to show benefit.
+Importantly, only a moderate amount of exercise was needed to show benefit.